So you’ve gotten pretty good at communicating with clients and colleagues in English. Now what?

 What does fear have to do with getting stuck?

 According to Steven Pressfield, fear matters a lot.
-Sometimes English learners plateau because they feed into their fears.
-They might fear they’re not good enough to do the work.
+Sometimes English learners plateau because they are afraid of embarrassment, the time needed, or other people hearing them speak.

 Being scared isn’t a bad thing.
 In fact, Pressfield believes that being scared is good: